-The Premature Burial is a 1962 American horror film, directed by Roger Corman from a screenplay by Charles Beaumont and Ray Russell, based upon the 1844 short story of the same name by Edgar Allan Poe.
-It stars Ray Milland, Hazel Court, Alan Napier, Heather Angel and Richard Ney.
+The Premature Burial is a 1962 American horror feature film, directed by Roger Corman from a screenplay by Charles Beaumont and Ray Russell, based upon the 1844 short story of the same name by Edgar Allan Poe.
+The movie stars Ray Milland, Hazel Court, Alan Napier, Heather Angel and Richard Ney.

 Corman had made two successful adaptations of Poe’s works for American International Pictures (AIP) starring Vincent Price.
 He decided to make his own Poe film with financing through Pathe Lab.
 He wanted to use Price, but AIP had him under exclusive contract, so he cast Ray Milland instead.
 On the first day of shooting AIP’s James Nicholson and Sam Arkoff turned up, announcing Corman was working for them – they had threatened Pathe with the loss of their business if they did not bring the movie back to AIP.

 Francis Ford Coppola (Dementia 13; Bram Stoker’s Dracula; Twixt) worked on the movie as dialogue director.